radinformatics/singularity-environments/README.md

       git clone https://www.github.com/radinformatics/singularity-environments
       cd singularity-environments

-You can then move right into building one or more containers, or optionally customize environments first (see [CUSTOM.md](CUSTOM.md)).
+You can then move right into building one or more containers, or optionally [customize environments first](CUSTOM.md).

 ## 1. Build the Contained Environment